BootstrapCMS/Credentials/README.md

 **Additional Configuration**

-You may want to check out the config for `cartalyst/sentry' too.
-For this Laravel Credentials to function correctly, you must set the group model to `'GrahamCampbell\Credentials\Models\Group'` or a class which extends this, the user model to  `'GrahamCampbell\Credentials\Models\User'` or a class which extends this, and the throttle model to `'GrahamCampbell\Credentials\Models\Throttle'` or a class which extends this.
+You may want to check out the config for `cartalyst/sentry` too.
+For Laravel Credentials to function correctly, you must set the models to the following, or to a class which extends the following:
+* `'GrahamCampbell\Credentials\Models\Group'`
+* `'GrahamCampbell\Credentials\Models\User'`
+* `'GrahamCampbell\Credentials\Models\Throttle'`

 ## Usage